 What can you do?
 Talk with your student about their challenges.
 Does he or she truly understand their disability?
 Can he articulate how it affects him?
 Help your student to see the strengths that she has because of her diagnosis.
 Most challenges create an opportunity for a person to learn to accomplish goals creatively- find this in your student and help him or her to see it for themselves.
 Ask your student what classes will be most fun because of their strengths?
 Which classes will be most challenging?
 What would be the repercussions of failing a class?
 Would accommodations, such as extra time testing, reduce the chances of failure?

 Unlike the Special Education system, post-secondary education requires that students with disabilities meet the same academic standards as the general population.
 This means that any accommodations determined for your student create equal access, not an unfair advantage.
-Accommodations are determined carefully, through an interactive process with the medical team, the student, and DREAM.
+Accommodations are determined carefully, through an interactive process in the Disability Access office with the the student.
 Think of accommodations in college as "leveling the playing field" for your student so that they may compete equally with their peers.